VojtaHavlicek/vojtanyc/content/posts/generating_interfaces/index.md

 0ItyhtZFebcR3DP5Bw09XScW5BZaZwAAAABJRU5ErkJggg==
 ```

 What a marvelous idea.
 Unfortunately, this does not seem to be valid (if you somehow manage to decode this, let me know).
 I tried for some time, but ultimately failed.
 Also, what a way to potentially get some malware into your laptop!
-On the next attempt, ChatGPT got frustrated and it spit out a Python script to generate a texture!
+On the next attempt, ChatGPT got frustrated and it spit out a Python script to generate a texture.

 ```
 import base64